 The Firm’s Senior Partner or Management Board must consult the SB before putting any matter to the partners for approval or determination by a resolution or ballot.

 Subject to limited exceptions ((i) inconsistent with the Members’ Agreement, (ii) vexatious, defamatory or otherwise unlawful; or (iii) to be substantially the same as a matter which has been considered by the Members or so referred within the six months preceding the lodgement of the relevant written instrument) as described in Clause 4.7, of the Members’ Agreement, at least 10% of the partners in number may require the SB to put any matter to the partners for approval or determination by a resolution or ballot.

 The SB is also required to consider a matter if requested to do so by not less than 10% of the partners in number.

-The SB is also responsible for approving the INEs appointed to the PIB from candidates nominated by the UK Senior Partner, following consultation between the UK Senior Partner and the SB.
+The SB is also responsible for approving the Independent Non Executives appointed to the Public Interest Body from candidates nominated by the Firm’s Senior Partner(Schedule 6, Clause 1.1 of the Firm’s Members’ Agreement).

 London, PwC United Kingdom